-Grades: Profiles indicating existing and finished grades on all construction and extending, as required, beyond the limits of the immediate project to existing improvements when new improvements are joining existing improvements;
+Grades.
+Profiles indicating existing and finished grades on all construction and extending, as required, beyond the limits of the immediate project to existing improvements when new improvements are joining existing improvements;

-Construction Details: Plans and profiles will include all construction details such as typical curb and gutter sections; sidewalks, street cross sections; cross drains; location and elevations of manholes; catch basins, storm sewers and their appurtenant works; elevation and location of fire hydrants, water and secondary water mains, type of pipe, valves and their appurtenant works; location, size and elevations of sewer mains with grades and type of pipe, manholes, cleanouts and other appurtenant works;
+Construction Details.
+Plans and profiles will include all construction details such as typical curb and gutter sections; sidewalks, street cross sections; cross drains; location and elevations of manholes; catch basins, storm sewers and their appurtenant works; elevation and location of fire hydrants, water and secondary water mains, type of pipe, valves and their appurtenant works; location, size and elevations of sewer mains with grades and type of pipe, manholes, cleanouts and other appurtenant works;

-Curves: Complete curve data must be shown for all horizontal and vertical curves.
+Curves.
+Complete curve data must be shown for all horizontal and vertical curves.
 The minimum length of vertical curves shall be one hundred feet (100') unless otherwise approved.

-Street Lighting Plan: A Street lighting plan in conformance with the standards identified in, "Outdoor Lighting", of this code, shall be prepared for all major subdivisions.
+Street Lighting Plan.
+A street lighting plan in conformance with the standards identified in the City’s land use ordinances shall be prepared for all subdivisions.